tuxford/chibios_hw848/readme.txt

   the P_MSGBYPRIO option when creating a message server thread.
   This change allows the implementation of a priority ceiling protocol into message servers threads.
-Threads serving messages by priority and threads serving messages in FIFO order can exist at the same time in the system.
+Threads serving messages by priority and threads serving messages in FIFO orded can exist at the same time in the system.
   This feature can be enabled or disabled by toggling the option CH_USE_MESSAGES_PRIORITY into the chconf.h file (disabled by default, old behavior).
-  Note: This option brings a small overhead when sending a message regardless if in FIFO or priority order, if you don't need priority ordering for your messages it is better to keep the feature disabled in chconf.h.
+  Note: This option brings a small overhead when sending a message regardless if in FIFO or priority order, if you dont need priority ordering for your messages it is better to keep the feature disabled in chconf.h.
 - Added to the ARM demos load scripts the capability to load code in RAM instead flash, the function must be marked as: